wireapp/brand/text/sample-usage/index.md

 > “To end the call, tap the Close × icon in the upper left corner of the conversation.”

-For an overview of our UI icons, see [User Interface Icon Names][1].

 ### Preferred spelling variants
 The default language for Wire copy is U.S. English — so no “u” in “color”, etc.